rdap/tofi/README.md

 if you want full details, but basically by setting `/sys/kernel/mm/transparent_hugepage/shmem_enabled` to `advise`, we can tell the kernel we're going to be working with large memory areas.
-This results in fewer page faults when first allocating memory, speeding up tofi.
+This results in fewer page faults when first allocating memory, speeding up wdmenu.

-Note that I don't recommend you play with this unless you know what you're doing (I don't), but I've included it just in case, and to show that the slowdown on large screens is partially due to factors beyond tofi's control.
+Note that I don't recommend you play with this unless you know what you're doing (I don't), but I've included it just in case, and to show that the slowdown on large screens is partially due to factors beyond wdmenu's control.

 The table below shows the effects of additionally enabling hugepages from the table above.
 The dmenu theme has been skipped, as the window it creates is too